cypress-io/cypress-documentation/content/api/commands/request.md

 cy.request('users/1.json') //  url is  http://localhost:8080/users/1.json
 ```

-2. If you make a `cy.request()` prior to visiting a page, Cypress uses the host
+2. If you make a `cy.request()` prior to visiting a page, Cypress prepends the host
    configured as the `baseUrl` property inside of of your
    [configuration file](/guides/references/configuration).